 Knowing how to ship frozen food is one of them.
 It involves having appropriate packaging and insulation.
 Pelton Shepherd’s refrigerant solutions can help you achieve this.
 We provide high-quality shipping ice packs to match your unique shipping needs.

-Pelton Shepherd is a trusted refrigerant supplier for food services and pharmaceuticals.
-We offer multiple specialized product lines, including eco-friendly ice packs, that deliver ultimate performance and sustainability.
-Contact us today to ensure you maintain your company’s high food standards.
+Pelton Shepherd is a trusted refrigerant supplier for cold chain shippers.
+We offer multiple specialized product lines, including eco-friendly ice packs, that deliver ultimate performance and temperature control you can depend on.
+Contact us today to learn more about our innovative cold chain solutions.